By Brian Vastag

 Starting with a radical idea for sneaking therapeutic proteins into the brain, Pardridge launched ArmaGen in 2004.
 This year, the company is close to achieving a milestone: a green light from the US Food and Drug Administration (FDA) to carry out human safety tests of its first product.

 AGT-190, says Pardridge, acts as a Trojan Horse.
 It sneaks across the barrier that separates blood and brain tissue and delivers its contents — a growth factor that can protect and repair neurons.
 A long line of researchers has heard the siren song of this naturally occurring brain protein, called glial-cell-derived neurotrophic factor (GDNF) — and for good reason.
-A thick stack of reports on animal studies and a smattering of evidence from initial trials in humans show that GDNF can halt the damage that follows stroke, interrupt drug addiction, and slow or even reverse the neuronal death march that incapacitates patients with Parkinson's or Huntington's disease1.
+A thick stack of reports on animal studies and a smattering of evidence from initial trials in humans show that GDNF can halt the damage that follows stroke, interrupt drug addiction, and slow or even reverse the neuronal death march that incapacitates patients with Parkinson's or Huntington's disease.

-"The excitement behind growth factors such as GDNF is that not only could they be protective, but there's the possibility for regenerating or rejuvenating some of the sick cells in the brain," says Todd Sherer, vice-president of research programmes at the Michael J. Fox Foundation for Parkinson's Research, based in New York, which has awarded about US$20 million in grants for growth-factor research.
+"The excitement behind growth factors such as GDNF is that not only could they be protective, but there's the possibility for regenerating or rejuvenating some of the sick cells in the brain," says Todd Sherer, vice-president of research programme at the Michael J. Fox Foundation for Parkinson's Research, based in New York, which has awarded about US$20 million in grants for growth-factor research.

 But a maddening hurdle remains: delivery.
 Early surgical trials in which GDNF was delivered through catheters to the brains of patients with Parkinson's disease failed to spread the protein to a sufficient proportion of damaged regions to do much good.
 Advancing on these techniques, companies are moving forward with more trials looking to circumvent the blood–brain barrier, but Pardridge is convinced that his technology can reliably deliver GDNF to the entire brain without the need for surgery.
 Still, his company is running out of funds, and there is no hint of investment forthcoming.
 "Nobody has succeeded at crossing the blood–brain barrier before, so why should we?" he asks, echoing the feedback he has heard from prospective investors.
 Pardridge — like other researchers — soldiers on, nevertheless, knowing that the pay-off could be huge.
 "The therapeutic potential of GDNF is just enormous," he says.